cedowens/Inject_Dylib/README.md

 # Inject_Dylib
-Swift code to programmatically perform dylib injection
+Swift code to programmatically perform dylib injection.
+You can also use this (or the manual method of dylib injection from the command line) to validate/test some of the findings from my EntitlementChecks scripts (https://github.com/cedowens/EntitlementCheck).

 Steps: